moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~

 ### Simple
-The simplest configuration is to use a single layer for each audio track.
+The simplest configuration is to use a single segment for each audio track.
 This may seem inefficient given the ease of dropping audio samples.
 However, the audio bitrate is low and gaps cause quite a poor user experience, when compared to video.

-A layer SHOULD consist of multiple audio frames.
+A segment SHOULD consist of multiple audio frames.

 ~~~
-          layer 1
+         segment 1
 +---------------------------
 | S S S S S S S S S S S S S
 +---------------------------
 ~~~

 ### Periodic Refresh
-An improvement is to periodically split audio samples into separate layers.
+An improvement is to periodically split audio samples into separate segments.
 This gives the consumer the ability to skip ahead during severe congestion or temporary connectivity loss.

 ~~~
-     layer 1         layer 2      layer 3
+    segment 1       segment 2    segment 3
 +---------------+---------------+---------
 | S  S  S  S  S | S  S  S  S  S | S  S  S
 +---------------+---------------+---------
 ~~~

-This frequency of audio layers is configurable, at the cost of additional overhead.
+This frequency of audio segments is configurable, at the cost of additional overhead.
-It's NOT RECOMMENDED to create a layer for each audio frame because of this overhead.
+It's NOT RECOMMENDED to create a segment for each audio frame because of this overhead.

-### Segments {#appendix.segments}
+### Group of Samples {#appendix.gos}
 Video can only recover from severe congestion with an I-frame, so there's not much point recovering audio at a separate interval.
-It is RECOMMENDED to create a new audio layer at each video I-frame.
+It is RECOMMENDED to create a new audio segment at each video I-frame.

 ~~~
-     layer 1         layer 3      layer 5
+    segment 1       segment 3    segment 5
 +---------------+---------------+---------
 | S  S  S  S  S | S  S  S  S  S | S  S  S
 +---------------+---------------+---------
 | I  P  B  P  B | I  P  B  P  B | I  P  B
 +---------------+---------------+---------
-     layer 2         layer 4      layer 6
+    segment 2       segment 4    segment 6
 ~~~

-This is effectively how HLS/DASH segments work, with the exception that the most recent layers are still pending.

 --- back